Mazher Mahmood: British royals

-Mahmood's targets included various society figures, including Sophie, Countess of Wessex, in 2001, Princess Michael of Kent in 2005, and Sarah, Duchess of York, in 2010.
+Mahmood's targets included various society figures, including Sophie, Duchess of Edinburgh, in 2001, Princess Michael of Kent in 2005, and Sarah, Duchess of York, in 2010.

 George Galloway

-On 30 March 2006, Respect party politician George Galloway said that Mahmood, using his "fake sheikh" disguise and working for the News of the World, attempted to trap him in a sting operation at a meeting in the Dorchester Hotel with businessmen from the Middle East.
+On 30 March 2006, Respect Party politician George Galloway said that Mahmood, using his "fake sheikh" disguise and working for the News of the World, attempted to trap him in a sting operation at a meeting in the Dorchester Hotel with businessmen from the Middle East.
 Galloway said he had put off the meeting for several weeks and was suspicious from the beginning.
 Of the men, he wrote on his website that "neither of the two looked at all like an Islamist (which is what they later claimed to be); neither had a beard".

 Galloway said that Mahmood tried but failed to implicate him in illegal party funding, and to agree with antisemitic statements.
 The News of the World admitted their journalist had been present, but asserted that he had been involved in "wholly legitimate inquiries."
 Mahmood himself denied the use of antisemitic comments.
 Media commentator Roy Greenslade accused Mahmood and the News of the World, in its use of "subterfuge", of adopting practices which "debase journalism."

 Galloway wrote to Ian Blair, the Metropolitan Police commissioner and Michael Martin, the Speaker of the House of Commons about the incident.
 He also released photographs of Mahmood on the internet, distributed the images to other MPs and the royal family, and revealed other aspects of Mahmood's activities.
 The News of the World lost a High Court action to prevent publication of photographs of Mahmood.

 In his letter to the Speaker's office, Galloway also claimed that Mahmood had in the past deceived Diane Abbott and had sought a meeting with Jeremy Corbyn, both also prominent anti-war MPs.

 Other politicians featured in Mahmood's investigations included David Mellor, the former Secretary of State for National Heritage, who had resigned following an affair and the revelation of the unwise acceptance of the gift of a holiday, and Environment Minister Tim Yeo who was revealed to have fathered a child outside his marriage.